 In Vaasa, the bathing season runs from 15 June – 31 August.

-There are nine beaches in Vaasa and two beaches in Vähäkyrö, which are all maintained by the Green Spaces Unit of the City of Vaasa.
+There are nine beaches in Vaasa and two beaches in Vähäkyrö, which are all maintained by Public Utility Service of the City of Vaasa.
 In Vaasa, the beaches can be reached by car, on foot, by bike or within a reasonable distance by public transport.

 Five of the beaches are public beaches according to the Ministry of Social Affairs and Health: